-(1) The assumptions and methodology used in calculating the estimated present values shown in this column are the same as those used and disclosed in Note 13, "Retirement Benefits," to our audited financial statements for the fiscal year ended December 31, 2022 included in our Annual Report on Form 10-K, except the NEOs are assumed to retire at their earliest unreduced retirement age and no pre-retirement terminations or deaths are assumed to occur.
-Also, no additional compensation or benefit service is assumed beyond the

-December 31, 2022 calculation date.
-The specific relevant assumptions include a discount rate of 5.39% for the Willis Towers Watson Pension Plan and 5.22% for Towers Watson SERP.
-The mortality assumption for the Willis Towers Watson Pension Plan is the PRI-2012 white collar, non-disabled table with no improvements for 2 years and beginning in 2024 future improvements based on MP-2020 grading down to 0% linearly over 10 years.
+(1) The assumptions and methodology used in calculating the estimated present values shown in this column are the same as those used and disclosed in Note 13, "Retirement Benefits," to our audited financial statements for the fiscal year ended December 31, 2023 included in our Annual Report on Form 10-K, except the NEOs are assumed to retire at their earliest unreduced retirement age and no pre-retirement terminations or deaths are assumed to occur.
+Also, no additional compensation or benefit service is assumed beyond the December 31, 2023 calculation date.
+The specific relevant assumptions include a discount rate of 5.08% for the Willis Towers Watson Pension Plan and 4.94% for Towers Watson SERP.
+The mortality assumption for the Willis Towers Watson Pension Plan is the PRI-2012 white collar, non-disabled table with mortality improvements based on MP-2021 with 0% improvements through 2023 and interim and long-term improvement rates capped at 0.5%.